Veroaghe/Veroaghe.github.io/content/index.md

 ## GitHub Pages

 - [Tolkien Fan Club](https://veroaghe.github.io/static_site_generator/): this is the end result of the _static site generator_ project from [boot.dev](https://www.boot.dev/).
 In this project I had to write code to convert Markdown pages into HTML pages.
 At the end of the project I got to set up a GitHub Pages account that would display these HTML pages, of which you can see the results here.
+I'm still **trying to develop more functionality** for the Static Site Generator, of which you can [follow the progress here](https://veroaghe.github.io/static_site_generator/project/).

 ## Personal Interests